Kaakki Sattai: Cast

+Production

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 He finished composing the songs in half-a-day, well before the three-day schedule.
-The song "Kanmaniye Pesu" is set in Shivaranjani raga.

-Reception
+The guitar portions of the song "Vaanile Thenila" were performed by Ilaiyaraaja's brother-in-law Sasidharan Muniyandi.
+Charulatha Mani believes the song "Kanmaniye Pesu" is set in Shivaranjani, a Carnatic raga, while Carnatic musicologist Sundararaman believes it is in Pahadi.
+"Vaanile Thenila" is set in Chakravakam.

+Critical reception

 Jayamanmadhan of Kalki praised the performance of Haasan and Sathyaraj, stunt choreography and Ilaiyaraaja's music but felt Rajeev's character was unnecessary.
+Balumani of Anna praised the acting, music, stunts, dance and direction but felt dialogues criticising police force could have been avoided.

 Re-release

 A digitally restored version of the film was released on 30 March 2018.